-Coinbase launched in San Francisco in 2012, Coinbase operates in 32 countries and has served over 12 million customers to exchange over $40 billion in digital currencies.
+Coinbase exchange was launched in San Francisco in 2012, Coinbase operates in 32 countries and has served over 12 million customers to exchange over $40 billion in digital currencies.
 By 2013, Coinbase was the highest funded Bitcoin startup as well as the largest exchange of cryptocurrency in the world.
 Unlike other exchanges that require users to trade on a market, Coinbase allows users to trade their cryptocurrency at a set price that is based on their market value, which allows users to purchase their cryptocurrencies faster than other exchanges.
 Coinbase is also one of the few cryptocurrency exchanges that accepts credit cards (in addition to bank transfers).

 By following the below step by step guide, you will be able to buy cryptocurrency through Coinbase.